telerik/ajax-docs/controls/button/button-types/image-button.md

 </telerik:RadButton>
 ````

->note It is always good to set the **Text** property, no matter if the control is used solely as image button (no text and icons shown), because this way the accessibility of the control is improved.
+>tip It is always good to set the **Text** property, no matter if the control is used solely as image button (no text and icons shown), because this way the accessibility of the control is improved.

 ## See Also